Robinia pseudoacacia L.

 Black locust trees are valuable to wildlife as they provide food and shelter to many wildlife species.
 The white flowers of the black locust have a sweet smell and produce abundant amounts of nectar and pollen, making them important for honeybees, native bees as well as other native pollinators like hummingbirds and butterflies6.
 Many species of songbirds use the tree’s branches to build nests or eat the caterpillars and other insets that feed upon the leaves6.
 Other species like white-tailed deer, rabbits, and squirrels have all been known to eat black locust foliage or seed pods6.

 The black locust is important for its timber as they are often used for fence, hardwood lumber, and as a source of fuel6.
-The economic impact of black locust on agricultural is the tree’s ability to reduce the carrying capacity for livestock7.
 The tree is often planted for erosion control and to increase soil fertility via nitrogen fixation7.
 It is used for reclaiming mine spoils13.

 Outside of its historic North American range, black locust poses various threats to native vegetation in dry and sand prairies, oak savannas and upland forest edges9.
 Black locust trees are important in helping stop erosion and serve as primary colonizers after natural disasters.
 It can spread from the roots, forming pure stands that out-compete native vegetation10.
 There are two native insects that can cause damage to the Black Locust: the locust borer (Megacyllene robiniae) and the locust leafminer (Odontota dorsalis)9.

-- Other names common names for the black locust include: yellow, white, red, green, post, honey locust, and false acacia7.
+- Other names common names for the black locust include: yellow locust, white locust, red locust, green locust, pea flower locust, common locust, and false acacia7.

-- Black ocusts can live to be 60 to 80 years old7.
+- Black ocusts can live to be 90 years old5.

 - Black locust trees produce hard, durable, rot-resistant wood and are often planted as fence posts10.